Bright from the Start

 Who will conduct my observation?

-A Quality Rated Assessor from DECAL will conduct the appropriate observation of your program.
-Assessors are determined to be valid and reliable for the Environment Rating Scales they are assigned.
-After you have received an e-mail notifying you that your portfolio has been reviewed, you will receive an unannounced Environment Rating Scale observation within 90 calendar days.
+A Quality Rated Assessor from DECAL will conduct the appropriate observation(s) of your program.
+Assessors are trained to extremely high levels of reliability on the Environment Rating Scales.
+After you have received an e-mail notifying you that your portfolio has been approved, your program will receive anunannounced Environment Rating Scale observation within your selected cohort.
+You will be notified via email of the 30-day window in which your observation(s) will occur within your selected cohort.

 What are the Quality Rated levels?
 How am I notified about them?